ELDAELRA/elda_cmtk/INSTALL.md

     -   `re2` and `re` are regular expression engines.
 The first consists in bindings to Google's re2 engine and is provided by Jane Street Capital and follows the conventions of the `core` library.
 The second one provides, through the `re.glob` sub-package, UNIX name globbing capabilities.
     -   `xml-light` is needed by the `crawler_reporter` and `crawler_tmxbuilder` tool for reading, parsing and generating the XML TMX files produced by the [ILSPFFC](http://nlp.ilsp.gr/redmine/projects/ilsp-fc) crawler.
     -   `parmap` is needed for parallel computing capabilities.
 It is currently used by the `crawler_launcher` and `crawler_backuper` tools.
+    -   `cohttp` is needed for serving contents over HTTP.
+It is currently used by the `crawler_localserver` tool.
+    -   `tyxml` and `tyxml-ppx` are needed for programmatically generating HTML documents.
+They are used by the `crawler_localserver` tool.

     Please note that several OCaml dependencies require system dependencies, which can be seen, in case of installation failure, with the `depext` tool, which should be installed first: